GitMulC/magic-the-learning/README.md

 ### Existing Features

-- __Navigation Bar__
+- __Menu Bar__

-  - Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Gallery and Sign Up page and is identical in each page to allow for easy navigation.
+  - Featured on all pages, contains logo and links to navigate easily around the site.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

 ![Nav Bar](https://github.com/lucyrush/readme-template/blob/master/media/love_running_nav.png)

-- __The landing page image__
+- __Antomy of a card__

-  - The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
+  - This page contains an example card labelled and segmented into separate images throughout the page.
-  - This section introduces the user to Love Running with an eye catching animation to grab their attention
+  - Its purpose is to teach the user about magic by explaining each aspect of a magic card.

 ![Landing Page](https://github.com/lucyrush/readme-template/blob/master/media/love_running_landing.png)